yardsale8/stat110_book/_sources/IntroToCI/IntroToCI.rst

         2. The same sample size as the original sample.
     Bootstrap Statistic
         A **bootstrap statistic**  is a statistic taken from a bootstrap sample.
     Bootstrap Distribution
         The **bootstrap distribution** is the distribution of many, many bootstrap statistics.
+    Bootstrap Standard Error
+        The **bootstrap standard error** is the standard deviation of bootstrap distribution, which can be used as an estimate of the actual standard error of a statistic.

-Using sampling with replacement allows for some variability from one bootstrap sample to the next.
-This is because some values will be selected more than once, leaving other values out of the sample.
+Using sampling with replacement allows for some variability from one bootstrap sample to the next, as some values will be selected more than once and other values will be left out of the sample.
 It turns out that the variability between bootstrap statistics is very similar to the variability between the actual statistics in the sampling distribution.

 Another way to understand bootstrap samples is to imagine that we are sampling from a population where we have *huge* stacks of copies of each item in the